8base Product Update | Year End 2022

 CONS:

 Hackathons also expand your horizons.
-You learn to try and do things you wouldn't do in your regular job.
+You learn to try and do things you wouldn't normally do in your regular job.
 And they can teach you valuable skills about entrepreneurship.

 This mind shift benefits programmers who tend to get lost between the lines of code.
 And sometimes, they lose sight of the big picture.
 Code is not an end unto itself.
 The product needs to fill a purpose in the user's life.